 It appeared that an adventurous soul might be able to squeeze into the pipe and wriggle down it to see what lay on the other end, and Liberty pointed this out to Xan.
 “Might be something to try.
 Let’s take a look at the other door first,” he said.

 Said door rested at the end of the eastern hallway.
 The rogue heard the irregular clunk of machinery on the far side of the door.
 It didn’t seem to be trapped (or locked).
 Once the others were ready, he pushed the door open.
 The air in this large hall was particularly noisome.
-The northern wall was almost completely covered by the remains of a wooden bookshelf, whose contents have long ago crumbled to dust.
+The northern wall was almost completely covered by the remains of a wooden bookshelf, whose contents had long ago crumbled to dust.
 The southern part of the aisle was occupied by dusty pieces of ancient, ruined machinery that may have once comprised sets of semi-automated combat dummies.

 Half a dozen spawn of Kyuss stood ready to receive them.
 At the far end was a somehow more horrifying creature.
-A thick tangle of discolored entrails clung to this lurching skeleton’s torso and wound upward to loll from its jaw like a clawed tongue.
+A thick tangle of discolored entrails clung to the lurching skeleton’s torso and wound upward to loll from its jaw like a clawed tongue.

 Liberty wasted no time wasting most of the spawn of Kyuss with another empowered fireball.
 Five of the six were burned to a wormy crisp, and even the skeletal horror was singed.
 She grinned like a maniac.
 In response the mohrg vaulted the altar it had been standing behind and charged Xan.
 Its clawed hand struck hard and pulled the rogue into a grapple.
 The rogue attempted to wriggle out of the monster’s grasp, but he couldn’t seem to get away.
 The surviving spawn of Kyuss exited the chamber through double doors in the north wall.

 Stuck in the back, Mom cast a blessing of fervor.
 Drake pushed past Xan and the undead to enter the training room.
 Liberty then cast battering blast, shoving it forcefully off of Xan.
 The mohrg then turned on Drake with its claws, but his shield held, protecting him.
-It could not prevent the filthy creature’s questing tongue from slapping wetly into his arm, and he felt it go momentarily numb.
-Fortunately years of hard drinking and experimenting with harder chemical substances had rendered him resistant to the worst of the effects.
+It could not prevent the filthy creature’s questing tongue from slapping wetly into his arm, and he felt the limb go momentarily numb.
+Fortunately, years of hard drinking and experimenting with harder chemical substances had rendered him resistant to the worst of the effects.

 Mom cast another spell, but the bolt of white light he evoked flew past the mohrg to strike a pillar harmlessly.
 Xan stepped up and flurried with his blades, landing a couple of hits in the squishy parts of the undead.
 Then Drake decided to test the creature’s mettle, going in for the grapple himself.
 His maneuver was a success, and he even managed to pin it, holding it in place to suffer his companions’ tender mercy.
 Liberty blasted it with a pair of scorching rays, and though the mohrg once again licked the alchemist with its unhindered tongue-like appendage, Drake did not succumb to the paralytic substance.
 “Interesting,” he said.
 “I don’t like it.”